chridou/condow/condow_core/README.md

 # Condow

-Condow is a CONcurrent DOWnloader which downloads files by splitting the download into parts and downloading them concurrently.
+Condow is a CONcurrent DOWnloader which downloads BLOBs by splitting the download into parts and downloading them concurrently.

-Some services/technologies/backends can have their download speed improved, if files are downloaded concurrently by "opening multiple connections".
+Some services/technologies/backends can have their download speed improved, if BLOBs are downloaded concurrently by "opening multiple connections".
 An example for this is AWS S3.

 This crate provides the core functionality only.
 To actually